 [Watch The Boston Strangler on A&E Crime Central.]

-One hypothesis might be that DeSalvo’s father was a psychopath, a biological condition that could have been inherited by DeSalvo, Octavio Choi, forensic psychiatrist and clinical associate professor of psychiatry at Stanford University, tells A&E Real Crime.
+One hypothesis might be that DeSalvo’s father was a psychopath, a biological condition that could have been inherited by DeSalvo, Octavio Choi, forensic psychiatrist and clinical associate professor of psychiatry at Stanford University, tells A&E True Crime.

 “The fact that the father behaved in these ways lends some credence to that theory,” Choi says. “[The father’s behavior] models [the idea] that aggression is a valid way of getting your ends met.”